polynikes275/iptables/README.md

 # iptables

-A simple python program to quickly and effectively setup iptables using the conntrack module.
+A simple python program to quickly and effectively configure iptables/ip6tables using the conntrack module.